sekika/unsatfit/docs/swrcfit.md

 ## hystfit
 [hystfit](https://sekika.github.io/hystfit/) is a Python library for calculating hysteresis in water retention curve.
 It is implemented as a subclass of `unsatfit`.

+## UNSODA viewer
+The [UNSODA viewer](https://sekika.github.io/unsoda/) displays data from [UNSODA 2.0](https://doi.org/10.15482/USDA.ADC/1173246), the Unsaturated Soil Hydraulic Database by the U.S. Salinity Laboratory.
+For each dataset, you can fit water retention data with SWRC Fit via links labeled “Fit with various water retention models.”
+This is particularly useful for educational purposes.